 On behalf of all the employees, auxiliaries, and volunteers of the Fairfax County Police Department, I welcome you to our website.
-Your Police Department’s vision is to provide ethical leadership by engagement with the community to:
+The Police Department’s vision is to provide ethical leadership through engagement with the community to:

 Fairfax County possesses a stellar reputation nationally as the safest jurisdiction of our size among the top fifty major cities.
 We accomplish this through robust partnerships with all members of our uniquely diverse community.

 Your Police Department is comprised of employees and volunteers who possess the highest standards of ethics and integrity which creates the foundation of our ability to deliver a variety of essential police services to protect and serve all members of our community.
 The contents of this web site will provide you with valuable information about how we continue to make Fairfax County a safe place to live, work, play, visit, and grow old.
 We invite you to provide input on the direction of your Police Department by contacting me through this website.

 Colonel Edwin C. Roessler Jr.

 INTERNATIONALLY ACCREDITED BY THE COMMISSION ON ACCREDITATION FOR LAW ENFORCEMENT AGENCIES

 ACCREDITED BY THE VIRGINIA LAW ENFORCEMENT PROFESSIONAL STANDARDS COMMISSION

 Here is a link to reported crime data within Fairfax County.
 This information covers the previous seven days worth of crime reported in the county and is broken down into specific districts by street.
 It is available for download Monday - Friday after 12:00 pm, with the current day's data as of 10am.
 Weekly Crime Data in Excel Format (.csv)